Theras-Labs/starex-starknet-L2-contract/README.md

 ## Overview

-This repository contains the Cairo smart contracts for starknet development on our blockchain-based game.
+This repository contains the Cairo smart contracts for starknet development on our blockchain-based game, and my journey of learning cairo (yes, i just learnt since 3rd week of 2024 begin).
 These contracts facilitate the creation, management, and interaction with in-game assets, transactions, and special on-chain game features.

 <!-- youtube -->
 <!-- charts game mechanic -->